JacobMDavidson/JacobMDavidson.github.io/_posts/webapps/2016-07-06-aasmsleeptmpro.md

 ## Conclusion

 With AASM SleepTM Pro, physicians have all of the tools they need to effectively see and treat patients using telemedicine.
-This tool can virtually replace the physicians existing EHR giving them a single platform for all of their telehealth needs, making it the perfect solution for retired and moonlighting physicians.
+In addition to providing a secure video portal, this tool can be used as an EHR replacement giving physicians a single platform for all of their telehealth needs.
+AASM SleepTM Pro is the perfect solution for retired and moonlighting sleep specific physicians.